TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- set some DC/PC timeouts on the server when we fail to connect the peer via webrtc
+    - web client couldnt reconnect when there was a problem with transporting signalling messages due to a bug in signalling server
+        - but this could happen due to other reasons and we'd like to be able to reconnect successfully

 - fix clipoard on web
 - fix tip order in tutorial about fast reloads etc move it to later